tolauwae/phd-thesis/src/conclusion/conclusion.typ

 The debuggers that are the subject of this dissertation are all manual online debuggers, for which we define soundness as the property that the debugger observes all possible behavior of the program being debugged, and does not deviate from it.

 Like many conventional debuggers, our remote debugger---while complete---is not sound, since it can update the code of the program being debugged during the debugging session.
-However, we without the live code updates, we were able to prove soundness for the remote debugging.
+However, without the live code updates, we were able to prove soundness for the remote debugging.
 Through significant efforts we were likewise able to design an entirely new class of out-of-place and multiverse debuggers, which are both sound and complete.
 This gives developers greater confidence in the reliability of their observations, especially when debugging non-deterministic bugs.